-Published 23 Sep 2022
+Published 23 Aug 2023

 What is a Racking Inspection Checklist?

 OSHA is an agency of the United States Department of Labor division.
 Its sole purpose is to keep workplaces and workers safe.
 There are no specific guidelines for a warehouse racking safety checklist, however, OSHA’s general clause covers safety regulations to keep workplaces safe.
-Here are 3 standards that address common concerns in pallet racking, storage, as well as the operation space for safe maneuvering of forklifts:
+Here are 3 standards that address common concerns in pallet racking, storage, as well as the operation space for the safe maneuvering of forklifts:

 - 1910.176(a) – This covers the usage of mechanical equipment.
 OSHA requires proper handling of mechanical equipment, sufficient safe clearances, and proper markings for permanent aisles and passageways.

 - 1910.176(b) – This standard requires a proper storage system or procedure in the workplace to avoid hazards.
 According to the regulation, bags, containers, bundles, etc., should be stored in tiers, stacked, blocked, interlocked, and limited in height so that they are stable and safe, with little to no chance of sliding or collapsing.

 - 1910.176(c) – This standard focuses on proper housekeeping of storage areas.
 It requires storage areas to be free from materials that can cause hazards, such as tripping, fire, explosion, or pest harborage.